Dee Dee Myers

 Margaret Jane "Dee Dee" Myers (born September 1, 1961) is an American political analyst who served as the 19th White House Press Secretary during the first two years of the Clinton administration.
 She was the first woman and, at the time, the second-youngest person to hold that position.
 Myers later co-hosted the news program Equal Time on CNBC, and was a consultant on The West Wing.
 She was the inspiration for fictional White House Press Secretary C. J. Cregg.
 She is also the author of the 2008 New York Times best-selling book, Why Women Should Rule the World.
-In 2020, she joined the Gavin Newsom administration as Senior Advisor to the Governor and Director of the Governor's Office of Business and Economic Development.
+In 2020, she joined California Governor Gavin Newsom’s administration as Senior Advisor to the Governor and Director of the Governor's Office of Business and Economic Development.

 Personal life

 Margaret Jane Myers was born in 1961 at Quonset Point in North Kingstown, Rhode Island, to Stephen and Judy Myers.
 Her nickname, "Dee Dee", originated when her sister could not pronounce "baby."

 Myers spent most of her formative years in Valencia, Santa Clarita, California.
 Her father was a Navy aviator who completed two tours of duty in the Vietnam War, and her mother worked as a real estate agent.

 Myers is a graduate of William S. Hart High School and Santa Clara University (1983).

 Myers met her husband, Todd Purdum, the national editor for Vanity Fair, former White House correspondent, and Los Angeles bureau chief for The New York Times, during the 1992 presidential campaign.
 The couple, who married in 1997, have two children, Kate and Stephen, and live in Los Angeles, California.